Overview of the electricity production and use in Europe

 Justification for indicator selection

-Electricity production can have negative impacts on the environment and human health.
-The fuel mix used in electricty production provides a broad indication of whether these effects are likely to diminish or will be enhanced.
+Electricity generation is linked to a number of health and environmental impacts.
+The fuel mix used in electricity production provides a broad indication of whether these effects are likely to diminish or will be enhanced.
 The type and the extent of pressures on the environment and human health stemming from electricty production depend upon the technology employed (and its efficiency) and the amount of fuels used for electricity generation as well as the use of abatement technologies.

 Due to energy losses incurred in both the production (particularly from conventional thermal and nuclear power plants) and transport of electricity, the rise in electricity consumption is of particular concern for the environment.
 However, an increase of electricity consumption in the transport sector might signal a positive trend of modal shift towards rail transport or higher penetration of electric vehicles.